wsoaresfilho/transactions-manager/README.md

 This project was created as a requirement for a job interview.

-It is a React Application that register and deletes money transactions (credits or debits), list them in recency order and shows the final balance.
+It is a React Application that registers and deletes money transactions (credits or debits), list them in recency order and shows the final balance.

 ## Features:

-- Add your debits or debits
+- Add your debits and/or credits
 - List the transactions ordered by most recent ones
-- Calculates the balance of your transactions and shows it on the screen
+- Calculate the balance of your transactions and shows it on the screen
 - Delete transactions from the list
-- A Switch that togles betwenn 2 different style theme: Light and Dark
+- Theme switch that togles betwenn 2 different styling themes: Light and Dark
 - The theme chosen and all the transactions registered are saved in browser's localSorage

 ## Future features: